anthonywong555/temporal-homelab-typescript-boilerplate/README.md

 The workflow should complete with the hello result.
 If you alter the workflow or the activity to raise an ApplicationError instead, it should appear in Sentry.

 Shoutout to @TimDiekmann for bulding out for Hash.

+### Notes

+> Why do you have an activity to create the span workflow vs doing in the workflow interceptor?

+Creating the span, within the workflow interceptor, was my first apporach.
+I realize if I wanted to do distributed tracing / have the activity fall under the workflow span, I need to pass around the trace and baggage header as part of the activity call.